What employees really, really want from you

 They’re bringing in tools that can integrate existing work applications into a more seamless, cohesive collaboration infrastructure.

-‘Our recommendation is clear: start managing your organisational health as rigorously as you do your profit and loss, providing pathways for leaders at all levels to take part and embedding and measuring the new ways of working.’
+“Our recommendation is clear: Start managing your organizational health as rigorously as you do your P&L, providing pathways for leaders at all levels to take part and embedding and measuring the new ways of working.”

 It’s time for champions

-The profound changes in work happening right now create an enormous opportunity for business leaders across all departments who can join the dots between culture, systems and work styles.
+The profound changes in work happening right now create an enormous opportunity for business leaders across all departments who can connect the dots between culture, systems and work styles.

-The transformation cannot just be driven by IT or HR – although it may well start there.
+The transformation cannot just be driven by IT or HR—though it may well start there.
 Leaders across any line of business can pave the way for this new collaborative revolution, starting with their own teams.
 All it needs is a clear perspective on collaboration and employee experience as they relate to your business goals.

 This is happening fast

-Companies that get ahead of the curve on transparency, connectedness and collaboration trends will not only find it easier to attract, retain and motivate their people – they’ll also play a far more visible role in the business outcomes that every CEO is looking for: innovation, efficiency, customer centricity and change acceleration.
+Companies that get ahead of transparency, connectedness and collaboration trends will not only find it easier to attract, retain and motivate their people.
+They’ll also play a far more visible role in the business outcomes every CEO is looking for: innovation, efficiency, customer-centricity and change acceleration.

 Reports and articles